runarmyklebust/app-metafields/README.md

 ### Version 1.3.2

 * **Bug fixed** don't intercept content types other than html files.
 Can cause crashes on websites.
+* Improve title behaviour on clean installs of the app.
 * Upgrade to Gradle 3.

 ### Version 1.3.1